TortleTurtle/IoT-Distillery/README.md

 # IoT-Distillery
-A webservice and control panel for a Arduino powered IoT-Distillery
+A RESTfull API to control a Arduino powered IoT-Distillery and log the temperature data to a database.